 Recruit small-group leaders.

-Small-group leaders establish the energy and tone of the retreat and have a major influence on the success of the retreat.
+Small-group leaders establish the energy and tone of the retreat and have a major influence on its success.
 Students will meet in pre-assigned small groups for discussion three times during the retreat.
-Each discussion is facilitated by a small-group leader and allows students to talk about the messages of the retreat.
+Each discussion is facilitated by a small-group leader and allows students to talk about the messages of the day.
+We ask that small-group leaders arrive at the retreat ready to be present, engaged and committed to helping make the day a positive, meaningful experience for all.

 Youth Frontiers recommends one leader for every six students.
 There should be no more than eight students per leader.
 Our Programs Staff reserve the right, per our contract, to shorten or reschedule a retreat if there are not enough leaders/chaperones present.

-Here are some helpful handouts to give to potential student or parent small-group leaders and a promotional poster to put around your local high school.
+Here’s a helpful handout to give to potential small-group leaders and a promotional poster to put around your local high school.

 Ensure you’ve submitted your Priority One (P1) Form.

 Fill it out now!
-Our Programs Client Relations Coordinator will reach out to you four weeks before your retreat if we have not yet received your P1.
+Our Programs Client Relations Coordinator will reach out to you at this time if we have not yet received your P1.